 - Investor cannot be a C-Corp

-- If the business receiving the investment is in a rural or economically distressed area, the tax credit to the investor is 30% of the qualified investment, up to the $50,000 maximum allowable tax credit amount (per investment).
+If the business receiving the investment operates in a rural or economically distressed area per Enterprise Zone standards, the tax credit to the investor is 30% of the qualified investment, up to the $50,000 maximum allowable tax credit amount (per investment).
 The business must obtain an Enterprise Zone Pre-Certification number to qualify.

 - An investor can only claim one tax credit for an investment in a business for the lifetime of the program.
 However, an investor may apply for separate credits for investments in different companies.

 - Advanced Industry Investment Tax Credits are a credit against Colorado state income tax liability.
 These credits are issued to the investor, not the investee.
 Credits must be used by the investor; they are not transferable or salable.
 Credits may be carried forward five years.
 Credits are not refundable.